jaybee21/pixiTestGame/README.md

 # A simple Asteroid game made with Pixi

-A game built for job a interview programming test
+A game built for portfolio

 ### How to download and run it